gasokumar/ami-react-portfolio/README.md

   ## Usage

-  Click through the links to learn more about me and what I've done!
+  Click through the links to learn more about me and my past work!

   ## Contributing

-  Unfortunately, contributions are not welcome on this application!
+  Unfortunately, contributions are not welcome on this application.

   ## Tests